ayhan-unlu/SpringBootConsoleChatSocketProject/ReadMe.md

 # Spring Boot Console Chat Application
 This Project is the closing project of Kodluyoruz / Patika.dev Java Backend Advanced Web Development Course.

-Free to use, modify, and distribute.
-Citation is appreciated but not required.
 ## Description
 A simple console-based chat application using Java sockets and Spring Boot.
 Messages are logged with timestamps to a text file.